3SHOEBOX House / OFIS Architects

 -

-Project TeamRok Oman, Spela Videcnik , Andrej Gregoric, Janez Martincic, Jamie Lee, Lorenzo Conti, Maja Vecerina, Sam Eadington, Alexandra Volkov, Aliaksandra Dalmatava, Anastasia Barasheva, Chiara Girolami, Darko Ivanovski, Elisa Ribilotta , Łukasz Czech, José Navarrete Jiménez, Mariangela Fabbri
+- Project Team:Rok Oman, Spela Videcnik , Andrej Gregoric, Janez Martincic, Jamie Lee, Lorenzo Conti, Maja Vecerina, Sam Eadington, Alexandra Volkov, Aliaksandra Dalmatava, Anastasia Barasheva, Chiara Girolami, Darko Ivanovski, Elisa Ribilotta , Łukasz Czech, José Navarrete Jiménez, Mariangela Fabbri

-Structural EngineeringProjecta
+- Structural Engineering:Projecta

-Electrical engineeringEurolux
+- Electrical Engineering:Eurolux

-Lighting designArcadia lightwear
+- Lighting Design:Arcadia lightwear

-From the architect.
+Text description provided by the architects.
 The Villa is located in Trnovo within the city center of Ljubljana, Slovenia.
 It is renovation of a small existing house dating from 1934.
 Old house was designed by architect Emil Navinsek, known for inovation space concepts of a school non-corridor plan.
 He designed the house next to his residence for his two unmarried eldery sisters who lived together in a small surface of only 50m2 per floor.
 The street where the house is situated was mostly built in the 60s and 70s with typical one family residential houses made in combination of white plaster render and dark wood cladding.

 The extension is creating different intersection between old and new part on each floor ... is composed of 3 cube volumes, each in a proportion of a shoe-box like existing house floorplan.
 Boxes are stacked with 90 degrees shifts creating overhangs and terraces.
 The volumes are claded in dark wood – spruce vertical lattice - in the context of the street architecture.
 The structure is combination of a concrete base, metal frames and wooden substructure.
 Interior of the new part is formed mostly by wall cladding creating integrated wardrobes and walls.